automl/SMAC3/docs/advanced_usage/instances.rst

 Often you want to optimize the cost across different datasets, subsets, or even different transformations.
 For this purpose, you can use instances.
-A randomly selected instance is passed to the target algorithm evaluator, in which you can access it.
+A randomly selected instance is passed to the target function evaluator, in which you can access it.

 To work with instances, you need to add your predefined instances (list) to the scenario object.
 The items of the instances can be chosen individually.
 In the following example,